Find the Best Grease Trap Cleaning Companies for Your Business

 Search providers near you

-Top Grease Trap Cleaning in Daly City, California Ranked
+Top Grease Trap Cleaning Companies in Daly City, California Ranked

 For any restaurant or food service establishment in Daly City, maintaining a clean and compliant grease trap or interceptor is not just a best practice-it's a legal requirement essential for protecting the local sewer system.
 The city enforces strict regulations based on the California Plumbing Code (CPC) to prevent fats, oils, and grease (FOG) from causing costly and disruptive blockages.
 Proper grease interceptor maintenance involves regular pumping, thorough cleaning, and meticulous record-keeping to meet the 25% rule and pass inspections from the Public Works Department.
 This guide outlines the specific requirements, schedules, and best practices for effective grease management in Daly City's vibrant food service industry.